 In October of 2014, Nass was honored to visit the Edson Range and Training facilities at Camp Pendleton, California.
 The Marines have updated training and have an extremely modern facility adapting their training methods to continue the time held tradition of the making of a “Marine.”
 Once home, the program was updated including the Marine Corps firing line commands and range operational procedures.
 A post range briefing was suggested by Battalion Gunner V.H.
 Kyzer, who was in charge of overseeing the Weapons and Field Training Battalion, Camp Pendleton.
 The Wisconsin Armed Forces Camp utilizes AR15-A2 rifles with conventional iron sights.
 The post briefing introduces the recruits to the Rifle Combat Optic (RCO) currently used in the recruits’ basic training.
-All the changes made this year were made with the assistance of the staff at Camp Pendleton.
+Nass reworked the program for 2015 with assistance and approval of the staff at Camp Pendleton.